apoclyps/reviews/README.md

 ### Testing

-A test suite has been included to ensure Code Review Manager functions correctly:.
+A test suite has been included to ensure Reviews functions correctly:.

 To run the entire test suite with verbose output, run the following: